-A three-day workshop with Jules Morgaine, Certified Hakomi Trainer
+A two-and-a-half-day workshop with Jules Morgaine, Certified Hakomi Trainer

 “The Hindu’s tell us that the child in the womb says “Do not let me forget who I am” but that song after birth becomes “Oh I have forgotten already”.
 (Kornfield)